geeksforsocialchange/PlaceCal/doc/updating-neighbourhoods.md

 )
 ```

-With the correct name and Date (!!THIS IS VERY IMPORTANT!!).
-Just put it after the rest.
-You can now run the rest of the procedure.
-The new dataset file and modified script must be commited to the repo and merged on to main when it comes to updating staging or production.
+With the correct name and Date (!!THIS IS VERY IMPORTANT!!) - just year and month will suffice.

 ## Perform the update